symfony/ux/src/FormCollection/README.md

 ## Use predefined theme

-You need to select the right theme from the one you are using :
+You need to select the right theme from the one you are using:

 ```yaml
 # config/packages/twig.yaml
 twig: